Chinese Democracy: Early sessions with producer Youth

-Rose didn't attend sessions regularly.
-Engineer Dave Dominguez said, "He'd be 'on' for a couple of weeks and then 'off' for a couple weeks.
+Rose did not attend sessions regularly.
+Dominguez said, "He'd be 'on' for a couple of weeks and then 'off' for a couple weeks.
 He called in pretty much every day, though."
 Rose rarely sang, occasionally played instruments, and often spent nights discussing non-musical topics.
 He instructed engineers to keep recording ideas in his absence and was sent multiple CDs and DATs weekly.
 Over time, he accumulated more than 1000 discs.

-Goldstein said the band had "more than 300 hours" of material: “They each take a CD home, listen for cool parts, pick them out, and that's how they build songs."
+Goldstein said the band had "more than 300 hours" of material: "They each take a CD home, listen for cool parts, pick them out, and that's how they build songs."
 Dominguez explained:

 Some parts were three seconds, some three minutes.
 Everything had an ID and a number, then the CDs were made for each member.
 They could go, 'OK, on set four, CD three, idea 15, let's do something with that.'
 Then everybody would take their CD home, get the part and write something to that.
 It was intense.